Skip to Main Content

 What is a bad credit business loan?

-Bad credit business loans are similar to other business loans but designed for companies that have poor or limited credit.
+Bad credit business loans are similar to other business loans but designed for companies with bad or limited credit.
 Eligibility requirements are more relaxed: Some lenders offer loans to small businesses with personal credit scores as low as 500.
 Minimum time in business and required annual revenue may also be lower, but the cost of a business loan for bad credit is typically higher since the lender takes on more risk lending to subprime borrowers.

 What is a bad credit score?